angeloxx/autoscalerdemo/README.md

 # Table of contents

-- autoscalerServerWLP: Websphere Liberty server application
+- autoscalerServerWLP: Websphere Liberty server application + docker file (build and run)
-- autoscalerServerNet: .Net Core 2.0 server application + docker file
+- autoscalerServerNet: .Net Core 2.0 server application + docker file (build and run)
 - autoscalerClient: simple VB.NET demo client for WLP (you can use the web interface of .Net o WLP service)
 - kubernetes: deployment files for Java and .Net application + dashboard